Log p-divisible groups associated to log 1-motives: Kummer log flat descent of finiteness

 \section{Kummer log flat descent of finiteness}

 Following \cite[Def.
-1.9]{nak1}, we say a morphism $f:X\to S$ of fs log scheme is finite (resp. quasi-finite, resp. separted, resp. proper, resp. universally closed, resp. locally of finite presentation), if the underlying morphism of schemes is so.
+1.9]{nak1}, we say a morphism $f:X\to S$ of fs log scheme is finite (resp. quasi-finite, resp. separated, resp. proper, resp. universally closed, resp. locally of finite presentation, surjective), if the underlying morphism of schemes is so.

 \begin{rmk} According to \cite[Lem.
 4.8]{ols1}, $f:X\to S$ is locally of finite presentation if and only if the induced morphism $\mc{L}og(f):\mc{L}og_X\to \mc{L}og_S$ of algebraic stacks is locally of finite presentation, where $\mc{L}og_T$, for a log scheme $T$, is the stack of log structures as in \cite[\S 1]{ols1}. \end{rmk}